titola/neuropa/README.md

 The sound that I hear during the body vibrations remembers the sound of a concrete mixer.

+On January 16 2019 at midnight: no explosions but an instantaneous flash has lighted up my room during a forced awakening.
+It is the first time that it occurs, therefore I will add the date of other similar events.
+Then the torture is continued with the body heating for some hours (it is instead a classic) and the customary voices that provoke me nonstop.
+Sometimes the walls creak as every night.
+Generally the forced awakenings are more than three.

+I don't take medicines or drugs and fortunately my brain is still efficient.
+I will discover who are these ridiculous militarized stupids and I will humiliate who protect them.

 ## Audio recordings

 ### Oscillation of 5400 Hz after an induced convulsion